trashbirdecology/luisdva.github.io/_posts/2019-03-29-model-cluster-plots.md

 </figure>
 <br><br>

-The plots with simulated data probably look hideous to anyone who studies real populations, but this should be a useful outline for those who have real data.
+The plots with simulated data probably look hideous to anyone who studies real populations (given the lack of structure), but this should be a useful outline for those who have real data.
 Thanks to urban evolutionary biologist Liz Carlen for the inspiration.
 Feel free to contact me with any feedback or questions.

 LD